-) All Members of the Board ) )
+Councillor Louise Upton commented on the importance in every day activity for children in order to give them a good start in life, and the need for this to be stronger within the Strategy (to be added to 1.5/1.6 - reducing obesity).
+Councillor McHugh reported that Active Oxfordshire had released a report on the levels on inactivity which he agreed to circulate to the Board.

+The Board AGREED to:

+- (a) note the themes and comments in the report on engagement activity; and - (b) approve the Joint Health & Wellbeing Strategy 2019 2023 and Performance Framework for publication, subject to the amendment above suggested by Councillor Louise Upton.

+7 Joint Strategic Needs Assessment (JSNA) - Annual Report for 2019

+The Board was asked to note the content of the JSNA annual report and its implications for future work (HWB7).

+Val Messenger introduced the report acknowledging the hard work of the OCC officers, Margaret Melling, Sue Lygo and Philippa Dent, and the many organisations who had contributed to the data and commentary.
+She added that the JSNA required true collaboration with many organisations which served to unite them in their understanding of the values which underpinned the Health & Wellbeing Strategy.
+It also reinforced and tackled the priorities of the Strategy such as prevention, unemployment, education, air quality, whilst also contributing to reducing health inequalities in Oxfordshire.

+Comments and responses received were as follows:

+Councillor Louise Upton highlighted to the Board the stark fact that healthy eating was less affordable for low income families (Chapter 4: Wider Determinants, page 92); and

-Professor Smith commented on his concerns about limited research into certain trends in population gro which were often not included in demographic trends Councillor McHugh reported that the CCG owth s; produced a document for a recent stakehold workshop depicting the likely growth in the birth rate ers' Val Messenger also pointed out that there we experts working on figures produced by the Office national Statistics and Local Plans and reporting best available projections. for The Board AGREED to note the content of the report and implications for future work. l its All members of the Board 8 Older People Strategy - A Joint Strategy for the Future (Agenda No. 8) The Board was asked to approve the proposed approach of the draft Older People Strategy, its scope, the developmental approach and the role of external support in its delivery (HWB8).
+- Professor Smith commented on his concerns about the limited research into certain trends in population growth which were often not included in demographic trends; - Councillor McHugh reported that the CCG had produced a document for a recent stakeholders' workshop depicting the likely growth in the birth rate; - Val Messenger also pointed out that there were experts working on figures produced by the Office for national Statistics and Local Plans and reporting the best available projections.

+The Board AGREED to note the content of the report and its implications for future work.

+8 Older People Strategy - A Joint Strategy for the Future

+The Board was asked to approve the proposed approach of the draft Older People Strategy, its scope, the developmental approach and the role of external support in its delivery (HWB8).

 Kate Terroni introduced the proposed Strategy reporting that it had been subject to formal consultation with the public about its vision and priorities.
 She added that some people who responded to the consultation had wanted to know about funding for services and how it would be measured, which would be via the implementation plan, with measurable outcomes.

 The Board AGREED to approve the proposed approach of the draft Older People Strategy.

+OCC/OCCG/OH/OUH

-OC C/OCCG/OH/OUH 9 NHS Long Term Plan (Agenda No. 9) Members of the Board considered a report which summarised key points of the NHS Long Term Plan and its implications for work of the Board (HWB9).
-Dr Collison introduced the report making reference to the t 'stretched NHS' used within the Plan, which synchronised well with how the Board had developed recently with prioritisation of integration, prevention and tackling he inequalities.
-Comments from other Board members were very its alth follows:
+9 NHS Long Term Plan

+Members of the Board considered a report which summarised the key points of the NHS Long Term Plan and its implications for the work of the Board (HWB9).

+Dr Collison introduced the report making reference to the term 'stretched NHS' used within the Plan, which synchronised very well with how the Board had developed recently with its prioritisation of integration, prevention and tackling health inequalities.
+Comments from other Board members were as follows: